BeckyHeath/Experimental-Variation-Ecoacoustics-Analysis-Scripts/README.md

 2) Runs a random forest for each test case
 3) Saves the Confusion Matix (for plotting) of each test case as well as the overall Accuracy, Precision and Recall

+#### "CM_figure_script.r"
+1) loads in the Confusion matrix data and generates the accuracy, precision and recall plot
+     - this plot is location specific and shows details about false positives/negatives at each site.

+ ### Manuscript Meta-Statistics and Figure Generation:

+ #### "Full_Stats_and_Figures.r"

  ## Other Scripts